Chayy80/Repostorio-Equipo-3/TaskProduct#1/Documentation.md

 > ### Delimitation
 >
-> The study focused on first-semester students with emerging questions and doubts.
+> The study focused on first-semester students of bacherlor degree in software engineering.

 > ### Justification
 >